25 - BMAD

 Single-player with minimax + alpha-beta pruning

-Produces spec-wip.md with full plan, asks confirmation, updates plas as needed, starts to implement.
+Produces spec-wip.md with full plan, asks confirmation, updates plans as needed, starts to implement.

 Creates spec: